 How Articulated Credit is Earned

-To receive articulated credit at Northeast Iowa Community College, the school district must have a signed course articulation agreement with NICC.
+To receive articulated credit at Northeast Iowa Community College, the school district must have a signed course articulation agreement with the College.
 Student requirements include:

-An official high school transcript and a Request for Articulated Credit Form must be provided to the NICC registrar.
-Download a Request for Articulated Credit Form.
+an official high school transcript and a Request for Articulated Credit Form must be provided to the NICC registrar.

-Credit will be entered on an NICC transcript after the student has accumulated 12 NICC credits post high school or high school equivalency diploma (HSED).
+credit will be entered on a NICC transcript after the student has accumulated 12 NICC credits post-high school or after earning the high school equivalency diploma (HSED)